 Encourage customers to create product reviews and refer friends with a loyalty program.
 This not only builds trust and authenticity, but also provides marketers extra collateral to work with.
 Incentivize loyalty program members to share pictures and videos on social media, and give them extra points for doing so.
 UGC is a great strategy for building word-of-mouth and a great form of non-transactional engagement.

 5. Augmented Reality – A Fully Immersive Shopping Experience

 Customers consider augmented and virtual reality among the top technologies they seek to assist them in their daily lives.
 For instance, many social networks, such as Instagram Stories, Snapchat, and Facebook, have AR filters.
 They help brands showcase products and let people test them out in real time.
 Using filters gives you a competitive edge on social media.
 They increase audience engagement and, when using them, social users will tag you in their content.

 The Home Depot – Fostering Brand Loyalty

 AR applications have been on the rise with virtual “try-before-you-buy” experiences.
 Once a nice-to-have feature, AR has quickly become an essential technology for retailers.
 In the case of The Home Depot, loyalty program members can take advantage of the benefits the company’s mobile app has.
-The app was ranked No.1 in a study by Forrester due to its functionality and strong user experience.
 It helps customers locate products with superb in-store visual item mapping, check inventory, or receive guidance at checkout.
 Customers can use true-to-life 3D visuals to see how it will look, feel and align with their expectations.